trendyminds/algolia/README.md

         composer require trendyminds/algolia

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Algolia.

-## Algolia Overview

--Insert text here-

-## Configuring Algolia

--Insert text here-

-## Using Algolia

--Insert text here-

-## Algolia Roadmap

-Some things to do, and ideas for potential features:

-* Release it

-Brought to you by [TrendyMinds](https://trendyminds.com)